Sidney, Montana

 Sidney is a city in and the county seat of Richland County, Montana, United States, less than 10 mi west of the North Dakota border.
-The population was 6,346 at the 2020 census.
-The city lies along the Yellowstone River and is in proximity to the badlands of the Dakotas.
+The population was 6,346 at the 2020 census, and was estimated to be 6,031 in 2024.
+The city lies along the Yellowstone River.
 Sidney is approximately midway between Glendive, Montana and Williston, North Dakota.

 History

 Settlers began arriving in the area in the 1870s, and a post office was established in 1888.
 Six-year-old Sidney Walters and his parents were staying with Hiram Otis, the local justice of the peace, and Otis decided that Sidney was a good name for the town.
 The following year, Montana became a state and Sidney was incorporated in 1911.

 Sidney was originally part of Dawson County, but became the county seat of Richland County at its inception in 1914.